lmeller-git/echeneis/README.md

 If a thread is preempted at a critical operation, such as right after updating a state flag, it can inadvertently leave the rest of the system completely stalled.

 Exhaustive model checkers like `loom` may face runtime problems on complex systems in practice, limiting there use for exhaustivce checking of these systems somewhat.
-`Echeneis` tries to solve this by foxusing only on a small subset of bugs (pairwise blocks) and searchign for them by checking if some thread blocks given another is preempted at some point.
+`Echeneis` tries to solve this by focusing only on a small subset of bugs (pairwise blocks) and searchign for them by checking if some thread blocks given another is preempted at some point.
 This crate also makes no assumption about the memory model, delegating this layer to native atomic implementations.

 Focusing on pairwise blocking interactions allows fast and simple checking with informative errors of concurrent models.